Chapter 9, Part C: Red Riding Hood, Red Riding Hood

 As the evening descended upon Winchester, the snow began to fall in earnest.
 No longer able to wait for Edmund, Elanore and her grandmother dined in their kitchen, using the time to talk of family and their latest little adventures.

-When they finished, Elanore cleaned the kitchen quietly, saying nothing of Edmund’s lack of showing to her grandmother.
-However, the woman did not miss the fact that Elanore kept food warming in the oven.
+When they finished, Elanore cleaned the kitchen, saying nothing of Edmund’s lack of showing to her grandmother.
+But she kept food warming in the oven, betraying her wishes to see him to her grandmother.

-After they withdrew to the drawing room, they sat companionably mending and knitting.
-Every so often, the old lady looked up to study Elanore while she diligently worked on fashioning an arm for a sweater that would eventually be presented back to Evelyn’s newest children.
+After they withdrew to the drawing room, they sat companionably working on their mending and knitting.
+Elanore diligently worked on fashioning an arm for a sweater intended for her one of her younger siblings.
+She did not catch her grandmother studying her.

-When her little brown bird floated over to the window in the front parlor to look at the road, she called after her.
+Elanore rose from her chair, floating over to the window in the front parlor to look at the road.

-Her granddaughter stepped back to address her.
+Her granddaughter had not noticed the cold.
 “Edmund isn’t the sort not to show– you don’t think he ran into any trouble, do you?
-With what the Count said today—“
+With what the Count said today—”

-“Young lady,” Mrs. Winchester gave her a stern look, at which Elanore stopped rambling.“He’s old enough to take care of himself and has others to concern himself with.
+Mrs. Winchester gave her a stern look.
+“He’s old enough to take care of himself and has others to concern himself with.
 Show some patience.”

 “Do go ahead, Elanore,” Mrs. Winchester put down what she had in her hands.
-“There is always times to tell Edmund later.”
+“There is always time to tell Edmund later.”

-“Alright,” Elanore was not entirely pleased by the idea, but knew her grandmother had the right of it.
-As Elanore turned her thoughts to more serious things, Mrs. Winchester felt the mood in the room grow heavier.
-Suddenly the little bird had become a hawk.
-Elanore’s voice darkened.
-“The King of the East has been sending his agents through the Southernlands.
+“Alright,” Elanore was not entirely pleased by the idea but knew her grandmother had the right of it.
+As Elanore turned her thoughts to more serious things, the mood in the room grew heavier and the girlish demeanor slipped away.
+The little bird became a hawk.
+The young woman’s voice darkened.
+“The King of the East has been sending his agents through the Southlands.
 The villages nearby our home uncovered one posing as an entertainer.
-She was discovered through her letters, but only after she had slipped away.”
+She was discovered through her letters but only after she had slipped away.”

 “That is odd,” Mrs. Winchester shook her head.
 “Why disguise herself?
 There are visitors from the East from time to time–”